 This compares the number of customers that are on their 2+ order versus new customers allowing you to measure growth and retention.
 Here you can see at which speed you are gaining new customers, and what percent of total sales are recurring customers.

-- Checkout Sales – Charge that was a result of a customer actively checking out.
+- Total Sales Checkout – Charge that was a result of a customer actively checking out.
 This is the 1st charge of the subscription.

 This is showing new subscriptions daily and compares it to daily cancellations, enabling you to see if there are more customers signing up instead of canceling.